 Prior to joining McIntire, Rogis worked as Associate Director at both Radford University and at the University of Mary Washington.
 She began working in career services at Virginia Commonwealth University’s Career Services Office.
 Rogis has extensive experience in career coaching, program planning, resource development, project management, coalition building, and strategic planning.

-Rogis graduated in 2009 from Virginia Commonwealth University with an M.Ed. in Counselor Education, College Student Development and Counseling Track, and earned a B.A. in Media Communications from the College of Charleston in 2000.
+Rogis graduated in 2009 from VCU with an M.Ed. in Counselor Education, College Student Development and Counseling Track, and earned a B.A. in Media Communications from the College of Charleston in 2000.

 Associate Director for Career Connections and Community Engagement